chaniwizel/angular-project/README.md

 #  Course Management System
 Project Description
 This project is a course management system developed in C# and Angular.
 The system provides functionality such as user management, course management, student management, and more.
-Key Features
+Key Features\t
-•	- User management: registration, login, profile update.
+•	User management: registration, login, profile update.
 •	Course management: view courses list, add, edit, and delete.
 •	Student management: view students list, add, edit, and delete.
 •	User-friendly interface.